Skip to ContentSkip to Navigation

 decorative image

-As a part of the Interreg North Sea Programme, this international collaborative project of universities, national parks, ports and municipalities focuses on reducing light pollution in the North Sea region.
-The Darker Sky research group (Rudolf Agricola School) addresses the urgent need for sustainable lighting solutions that balance safety and functionality with environmental conservation.
+As part of the Interreg North Sea Program, this international collaborative project of universities, national parks, ports and municipalities focuses on reducing light pollution in the North Sea region.
+The Darker Sky research group (Rudolf Agricola School) is working on sustainable forms of lighting that balance safety and functionality, protecting darkness.

 Minder licht, meer zien!